marcduiker/azure-functions-university/lessons/configuration-dotnet.md

 ## 3. Adding custom application settings

+Now that you know how to set the application settings in the portal, how can we use those values in your application?

+And how can you still debug your application locally without having access to those values in the portal?

+In the following steps you will

+* Create a function application
+* Retrieve a custom application setting
+* Set it locally for debugging purposes
+* Publish the setting to Azure

 ### Steps

 1. In VSCode, create a new HTTP Trigger Function App with the following settings: